-Baby crying.
-I cannot tell you how often I hear from moms in my office that their baby crying is a trigger for anger or anxiety.
-And it makes so much sense.
-When our baby is crying, we often feel helpless, like something is wrong and we don’t know what to do to help them feel better.
-Or we feel angry, like we have done everything they need, and still they are unhappy with us.
+When our baby is crying we often feel helpless, like something is wrong, and we don’t know what to do to help them feel better.
+Or we feel angry, like we have done everything they need, and they are still unhappy with us.
 It can directly impact our self-worth as a parent and can make us doubt our parenting abilities.
-It makes sense that your baby crying can trigger feelings of anger, anxiety, and depression.
+It makes sense that your baby’s crying can trigger feelings of anger, anxiety, and depression.

 1. Take a Deep Breath

 First things first.
-When you feel your baby is crying and you are starting to feel overwhelmed and have heightened emotions, take a deep breath.
-The adrenaline will be rushing through your body, signalling to your brain that you need to get into your fight or flight response.
-So before we can do anything else, we need to calm this response down.
+When you hear your baby crying, and you’re starting to feel overwhelmed and have heightened emotions; the adrenaline will be rushing through your body, signalling to your brain that you need to get into your fight-or-flight response.
+So, before we can do anything else, we need to calm this response down.

 Close your eyes.
-Imagine you are sitting on a beach somewhere (or wherever your favourite spot is) and take some deep breaths.
-Breathe in and out, in and out.
+Imagine you are sitting on a beach somewhere (or wherever your favourite spot is).
+Take some deep breaths; breathe in and out, in and out.
 Calm your nervous system down so you can think clearly.

 2. Take a Sensory Break

-Sometimes in order to calm yourself down, you need to take space from your baby.
-Sometimes deep breathing on its own, while you are still holding your crying baby, doesn’t work.
+Sometimes, in order to calm yourself down you need to take space from your baby.
+Deep breathing on its own, while you are still holding your crying baby, doesn’t always work.
 This is when I encourage moms to make sure the baby’s needs are met.
 Is your baby in a safe place?
 Is your baby fed?
-Is your baby changed?
-If the answers to all these questions are yes, sometimes it is ok to take a break.
+Is your baby’s diaper dry?
+If the answers to all these questions are yes, it’s okay to take a break.